Seeds of Yesterday

 Seeds of Yesterday is a novel written by V. C. Andrews.
 It is the fourth book in the Dollanganger Series.
 The story continues from the point of view of the protagonist, Cathy, following her from the age of 52 until her death a few years later.
-Cathy was born in April 1945, meaning the events in the book occur between 1997–2001, which was thirteen years into the future at the time the book was originally published in 1984.
+Cathy was born in April 1945, meaning the events in the book occur between 1997–2001, which was fifteen years into the future at the time the book was originally published in 1983.
 The film adaptation aired April 12, 2015 on Lifetime.